• Skip to primary navigation

 Colomba in mold in front of a box with black and white lettering

-Colomba and Panettone both contain dried fruits or zest of citrus fruits, nuts, and even chocolate and espresso sometimes.
-Original classic versions usually include candied citrus peel known as "candita" in Italy (or candied citron) which I'm not too crazy about in large amounts unless it's made the old-fashioned artisanal way in which case it tastes amazing.
-The addition of dried fruits helps to keep these bread moist and also impart flavor.
+Original classic versions usually include candied citrus peel known as "candita" in Italy (or candied citron), which I'm not too crazy about in large amounts unless it's made the old-fashioned artisanal way, in which case it tastes amazing.
+The addition of dried fruits helps to keep these breads moist and also imparts flavor.

-I used organic dried apricots and homemade blood orange sugar because I wanted to replicate Olivieri's Apricot and salted caramel colomba which has a slightly fresh orange-caramel flavor.
+I used organic dried apricots and homemade blood orange sugar because I wanted to replicate Olivieri's Apricot and salted caramel colomba, which has a slightly fresh orange-caramel flavor.
 You can get creative with your Colomba fillings by using any of these add-ins or making up your own.

 • candied citron (lemon, lime, or orange)